Anteater: Interactive Visualization of Program Execution Values in Context: Tracing Infrastructure and Data Organization

 \subsection{Data Organization}

-After \oursystem{} instruments the source code, it runs the modified program and creates the trace file. \oursystem{} writes the raw trace as a simple JSON file.
+Fig~\ref{fig:translate} illustrates how we go from the source code to visualizations.
+After \oursystem{} instruments the source code, it runs the modified program and creates the trace file. \oursystem{} writes the raw trace as a simple JSON file, shown in Fig.~\ref{fig:translate} (B).
 This allows it to easily capture the hierarchical structure of the execution as well as record data about program blocks as attributes in the corresponding JSON block. \oursystem{} then passes the trace to the front-end.
 While convenient for collecting the trace, JSON is less convenient and flexible for querying the trace which limits the range of possible visualizations and interactions.
-Extracting instances of variables from the JSON structure requires traversing the entire structure.
-This makes even the most basic queries, simply selecting data from the structure, inefficient.
-Furthermore, more complex interactions such as filtering a variable or joining two variables, result in complicated traversals of the JSON structure that further decrease the efficiency of queries.
 To support more complex visualizations and interactions, \oursystem{} converts the JSON trace into a SQL database.

-\oursystem{} converts the JSON trace into several SQL tables, the primary two being ``block'' and ``tracked''.
-The ``block'' table stores information about all execution blocks that do not correspond to tracked values.
-It includes columns storing the id, type, line number, timestamp, and parent id of the block.
-Fig~\ref{fig:translate} demonstrates how to convert a JSON call block into its corresponding SQL tables. \oursystem{} uses these blocks to create the generalized context tree, as shown in Fig.\ \ref{fig:fibOverview}.
-Using the parent id of each block, we could build the hierarchical structure used to create the generalized context tree by starting at the root, querying the SQL database to find all of the blocks that have the root as their parent, and then visiting each child node and repeating this process.
+As shown on the right side of Fig.~\ref{fig:sysOVerview} (d), \oursystem{} converts the JSON trace into SQL tables.

-The other primary table, the ``tracked'' table, stores the occurrences of the variables and expressions the user tracked.
-This table stores the id, name, line number, timestamp, value, parent id, iteration number, and a boolean indicating if it is a variable (as opposed to an expression). \oursystem{} queries this table to build the visualizations.
-For basic, unfiltered visualizations, \oursystem{} simply queries this table for all records with a certain name.
-For filtered queries, it either specifies a range or a specific set of id's that the record can take on using the \texttt{WHERE} clause.
-Fig~\ref{fig:translate} describes how to go from the source code, to JSON, to SQL, to visualizations.
+The primary two tables store (1) the attributes of the nodes in the execution tree (the ``block'' table), and (2) the attributes of all instances of tracked variables and values (the ``tracked'' table).
+Fig~\ref{fig:translate} B-C demonstrates how to convert form JSON into the corresponding SQL tables.

 Additional tables exist, such as ``function\_name'' and ``for\_loop'' that store additional information about certain types of blocks.
 The ``custom'' table stores the values of custom expressions that are collected alongside the variables and expressions selected in the source code.